jshiriyev/terrapy/README.md

 # BhosPy

-All codes work only in SI units
+BhosPy contains a set of packages used in engineering.

-Flow analysis contains:
+Flow \\Fluid-Mechanics:

 - **Plates:** flow including plates, falling film, parallel plates with stationary plates, parallel plates with one moving plate
 - **Pipes:** flow through cylinders, pipes and annulus